-The Occupational Safety and Health Review Commission ("Commission") has established rules of procedure implementing the Equal Access to Justice Act ("EAJA"), 5 U.S.C.
-504. EAJA directs Federal agencies to consult with the Administrative Conference of the United States ("ACUS") to develop procedural rules to implement the provisions of the statute.
-The Commission's existing rules for EAJA proceedings are based on model rules ACUS published in 1986.
+EAJA directs Federal agencies to consult with the Administrative Conference of the United States ("ACUS") to develop procedural rules to implement the provisions of the statute.
+5 U.S.C.
+504(c)(1).
 On August 8, 2019, ACUS published Revised Model Rules for Implementation of the Equal Access to Justice Act to reflect subsequent amendments to the law and practice, and to promote greater accuracy and clarity.
 84 FR 38934 (August 8, 2019).
-The Commission has reviewed the Revised Model Rules and now proposes amendments to its procedural rules consistent with the amendments made by ACUS to the model rules.
+The Commission is amending its procedural rules in line with the amendments made by ACUS to the model rules.

 ACUS summarized and explained its amendments in the preamble to the amended model rules and in Administrative Conference Recommendation 2019-4.
 84 FR 38934, 38934 (August 8, 2019); 84 FR 38927, 38933 (August 8, 2019).
-To the extent applicable, the Commission relies upon the rationale ACUS provided in those documents as the basis for the proposed amendments to the Commission's rules.
+To the extent applicable, the Commission relies upon the rationale ACUS provided in those documents as the basis for the amendments to the Commission's rules.

 In addition, the Commission has determined that an adjustment for increases in the cost of living is appropriate in considering an applicant's request for attorney or agent fees.
 Accordingly, pursuant to 5 U.S.C.
-504(b)(1)(A), the Commission proposes revising §§ 2204.303 and 2204.406(c)(2) to allow an applicant to request, with supporting documentation, an increase in hourly fees to account for inflation as measured by the consumer price index in the relevant locality.
+504(b)(1)(A), the Commission revises §§ 2204.303 and 2204.406(c)(2) to allow an applicant to request, with supporting documentation, an increase in hourly fees to account for inflation as measured by the consumer price index in the relevant locality.